ecs160/ECS160HW4-6/test_files/readMe_TestFiles.txt

-Change all the error messages to invalid Input before turning in Run fuzz testing for at least an hour or two prior to turning in REMOVE test_files from github repo prior to turning in
+Change all the error messages to invalid Input before turning in Run fuzz testing for at least an hour or two prior to turning in REMOVE test_files from github repo prior to turning in Make the repo public and share it like specifications